alexeRadu/dotfiles/config/nvim/lua/project/README.md

 ## TODO:
-[ ] When enabling LSP check to see if the build_dir really exists [ ] Validate that config paths are correct (when change the project directory); maybe add a function to check the health of the project
-[ ] Add functions to add/remove (all) keybindings (clean when switching projects or exiting the projects) [ ] nvim-tree to show multiple files (maybe used in the project-nvim) [ ] nvim-tree to open the current file from the project
+[ ] When enabling LSP check to see if the build_dir really exists [ ] Add functions to add/remove (all) keybindings (clean when switching projects or exiting the projects) [ ] nvim-tree to show multiple files (maybe used in the project-nvim) [ ] nvim-tree to open the current file from the project